Contact the GG Archives

 According to the national gross tonnage rules of the United States, as interpreted by the Commissioner of Navigation, the following spaces are exempted from measurement :

 1. Sheltered places or superstructures with openings at the sides or ends.
-This exemption was the result of the way in which the rules were interpreted by the United States Commissioner of Navigation on September 5, 1914.
+This exemption resulted from how the United States Commissioner of Navigation interpreted the rules on September 5, 1914.

-2. So-called shelter-deck spaces, i. e., spaces beneath a 'shelter deck' with approved 'tonnage openings.'
-This exemption was not allowed prior to March 16, 1915, and is also the result of the interpretation of the national measurement rules by the Commissioner of Navigation.
-Bath of these exemptions had for many years been granted under the measurement rules of Great Britain, and had also been accepted in Germany since 1895, when the endeavor to induce Great Britain to measure all enclosed superstructures and shelter-deck spaces was abandoned.
+2. So-called shelter-deck spaces, i.e., spaces beneath a 'shelter deck' with approved 'tonnage openings.'
+This exemption was allowed on March 16, 1915, and is also the result of the interpretation of the national measurement rules by the Commissioner of Navigation.
+Both of these exemptions had, for many years, been granted under the measurement rules of Great Britain.
+They had also been accepted in Germany since 1895 when the endeavor to induce Great Britain to measure all enclosed superstructures and shelter-deck spaces was abandoned.

 3. Passenger accommodations in tiers of superstructures over the first tier above the upper deck.